Terr/luanti-mts-rs/README.md

 Rust library for working with Luanti Schematics files (MTS).
 Luanti was formerly known as Minetest.

-More information about schematics and how to use :
+More information about schematics and how to use them:

 * [https://docs.luanti.org/for-creators/schematic/]()
 * [https://content.luanti.org/packages/Wuzzy/schemedit/]()